David George (Baptist)

 David George (c.
 1742–1810) was an African-American Baptist preacher and a Black Loyalist from the American South who escaped to British lines in Savannah, Georgia; later he accepted transport to Nova Scotia and land there.
 He eventually resettled in Freetown, Sierra Leone where he would eventually die.

-With other slaves, George founded the Silver Bluff Baptist Church in South Carolina in 1775, the first black congregation in the present-day United States.
+With other enslaved people, George founded the Silver Bluff Baptist Church in South Carolina in 1775, the first black congregation in the present-day United States.
 He was later affiliated with the First African Baptist Church of Savannah, Georgia.
 After migration, he founded Baptist congregations in Nova Scotia and Freetown, Sierra Leone.
-George wrote an account of his life that is one of the most important early slave narratives.
+George wrote an account of his life, an important early slave narrative.

 Early life and escapes

-David George was born in Essex County, Virginia, in 1742 to African parents John and Judith, as the slave of a man called 'Chapel'.
+David George was born in Essex County, Virginia, in 1742, to African-American parents John and Judith, enslaved by a man called 'Chapel'.
 George ran away after witnessing his mother's horrible whipping.
 He also personally experienced a traumatic severe whipping.
 George received help to run away from some white travelers and worked for these men for some time.
-It was not until his master offered a reward for George that he ran away and worked for another white man whom he encountered (this time for many years).
-Because his master continued to pursue him, George migrated to South Carolina.
+It was not until his enslaver offered a reward for George that he ran away and worked for another white man whom he encountered (this time for many years).
+Because his enslaver continued to pursue him, George migrated to South Carolina.

 He was captured by a Creek Indian chief named Blue Salt.
 He considered George his prize and made him work.
-When George's owner found out that he was working for Blue Salt, he brought rum, linen and a gun to exchange for the slave, but Blue Salt refused to give him up.
+When George's enslaver found out he was working for Blue Salt, he brought rum, linen, and a gun to exchange for George, but Blue Salt refused to give him up.
 For several years, George worked for Creek and Natchez Indians.

 George escaped and ran away again, this time encountering a Scottish trader named George Galphin (appears in some records as Gaulfin, Gaulphin), for whom he worked four years at Silver Bluff, South Carolina.
-Because of his close association with the Native Americans, Galphin had many slaves who had intermarried with the Creek.
+Because of his close association with the Native Americans, Galphin enslaved many people who had intermarried with the Creek.

 George received help to read and write from the children of Galphin.
 He primarily used the Bible while learning how to read and write.

 Marriage and family

 During this time, George met and married Phyllis, who was part Creek.
 Together they had four children born in what is now the United States.
-They had two more children born while in Nova Scotia, and four more children born in Sierra Leone.
+They had two more children born while in Nova Scotia and four more children born in Sierra Leone.